 Planning a visit to Cape Town in winter?

-If you’re short of time here’s a quick summary of Cape Town’s must-do winter experiences.
+Here’s a quick summary of Cape Town’s must-do winter experiences, memorable outings that are unique to the winter months in Cape Town.
 Book these top rated tours now to avoid disappointment.

-Don’t miss Flower season in the beautiful West Coast national park
+Flower season in the beautiful West Coast national park Full day tour to explore the West Coast

-Cosy up around a fireplace to taste world class wines
+Cosy up around a fireplace to taste world class wines Guided Wine Lands Day Tour from Cape Town

 Is Visiting Cape Town in winter worth it?